October 12, 2020

 One of the inferences we can draw from this, apart from the way that an experimenter’s biases and presuppositions can distort their own research, is that people behave differently when they know they are being watched.

 This is not just important to help us assess the outcomes of studies and research, but also because the act of observation can never be passive.
-As Rob Briner points out, the Brexit referendum didn’t just gauge people’s views of the EU, it formed them.
-Similarly, as I have highlighted before, asking people about stress can increase their feelings of stress.
+As Rob Briner pointed out, the Brexit referendum didn’t just gauge people’s views of the EU, it formed them.
+Similarly, as I have highlighted before, asking people about workplace stress may increase their feelings of stress.